d3NNEb/NeuralAmpModeler-/README.md

-# Neural Amp Modeler Plug-in
+# Neural Amp Modeler Plug-in with enhancements

 Based on the work of https://github.com/sdatkinson/NeuralAmpModelerPlugin